RazvanRanca/Puzzles/MIPS/README.md

 syscall function calls

-**brackets.s:** Reads an input string, checks that it is properly bracketed and returns a suitable output message.
+brackets.s: Reads an input string, checks that it is properly bracketed and returns a suitable output message.
 Accepts ( ) [ and ] as valid brackets
+---

 The algorithm is equivalent to roughly the following pseudo-code:
 ```